 Note 3: Mode clocks is optional control bits that follow the address bits.
-These bits are driven by the system controller
+These bits are driven by the system controller if they are specified. (eg,read performance enhance toggling bits)

 Note 4: 4KB=2^0Ch,32KB=2^0Fh,64KB=2^10h